-- Upper floors within household units need not meet the specific fire safety requirements which apply to intermediate floors in all other situations. - An intermediate floor may be open to the firecell or enclosed with non-fire rated construction.
+- Upper floors within household units need not meet the specific fire safety requirements which apply to intermediate floors in all other situations. - 2.
+An intermediate floor may be open to the firecell or enclosed with non-fire rated construction.
 If enclosed with fire rated walls another firecell is created. - Household units occur only in risk groups SM and SH.
-Life safety provisions are governed by the limitations in permitted open path lengths. - Errata 1 Feb 2013 4.
+Life safety provisions are governed by the limitations in permitted open path lengths.

+Errata 1 Feb 2013 4.
 Risk groups SM, SI, CA, WB, WS and VP allow limited area intermediate floors of 20% or 40% of the floor area depending on other fire safety requirements.
-In other situations C/VM2 is to be used.
+In other situations C/VM2 is to a) means continuous unobstructed routes of travel from any part of the floor area of that building to a place of safety; and b) includes all active and passive protection features required to warn people of fire and to assist in protecting people from the effects of fire in the course of their escape from the fire.